tekgnosis-net/pdfkb-mcp/README.md

 - Header-aware splitting with [`MarkdownHeaderTextSplitter`](src/pdfkb/chunker/chunker_langchain.py)
 - Configurable via `CHUNK_SIZE` and `CHUNK_OVERLAP`
 - Best for customizable chunking
+- Default and installed with base package

 **Unstructured** (`PDF_CHUNKER=unstructured`):
 - Intelligent semantic chunking with [`unstructured`](src/pdfkb/chunker/chunker_unstructured.py) library
 - Zero configuration required
+- Install extra: `pip install "pdfkb-mcp[unstructured_chunker]"` to enable
 - Best for document structure awareness

+### First-run notes

+- On the first run, the server initializes caches and vector store and logs selected components:
+  - Parser: PyMuPDF4LLM (default)
+  - Chunker: LangChain (default)
+  - Embedding Model: text-embedding-3-small (default)
+- If you select a parser/chunker that isn’t installed, the server logs a warning with the exact install command and falls back to the default components instead of exiting.

 ### Troubleshooting Guide